8 Must-try foods and dishes in Vietnam

 2) Bánh mì (filled baguettes)

-Bread isn’t generally a big part of a South-East Asians diet, however in Vietnam, fresh bánh mì (filled crusty baguettes) are a relic of the French occupation, and you can find them sold on most streets.
-These again will vary north to south, and all are good, however I believe central to south Vietnam has cracked them the best, with the most fillings, salads and sauces.
+Bread isn’t generally a big part of a South-East Asians diet, however in Vietnam, fresh bánh mì (filled crusty baguettes) is a relic of the French occupation, and you can find them sold on most streets.
+These again will vary north to south, and all are good, however, I believe central to South Vietnam has cracked them the best, with the most fillings, salads and sauces.
 Fillings range from egg, pate, roast pork, sausages, dried beef and soft cheese.
-Couple this with pickled salads, plenty of fresh herbs, fresh chilis, chili jam and soy or fish sauce and you are on to a winner.
+Couple this with pickled salads, plenty of fresh herbs, fresh chilis, chilli jam and soy or fish sauce and you are on to a winner.

 Price: 50p – £1.00

 These are not the same as the spring rolls you pick up from the local takeaway.
 These are authentic, freshly made spring rolls put together by a Vietnamese cook.
 And you will be coming back for more, trust.
 Again, they vary throughout the country but usually contain pork mince, shredded carrot, spring onion, mushroom and herbs, and glass noodles, wrapped by hand in rice paper.
 The rolls are accompanied by an insanely good dipping sauce which manages to combine sweet, salty, tangy and spicy perfectly.
 In the north look for Nem rán and in the south they are called Chả giò.
 Vegetarian spring rolls are also popular and easy to find.